dillonkearns/elm-pages/examples/docs/content/blog/introducing-v3.md

 Before I dive into the details of the new features in v3, here is a preview of some of the exciting new use cases that are now possible with `elm-pages` v3:

-- Write an [`elm-pages` Script](/docs/elm-pages-scripts) (an Elm module that exposes a `run` function that executes a `BackendTask`) that declaratively reads files, logs, fetches HTTP data, and uses custom `BackendTask`s that run async NodeJS functions.
-Execute it with a single command (`elm-pages run script/src/MyScript.elm`).
 - Write a full-stack, server-rendered Elm app with cookie-based authentication.
 With the `elm-pages` v3 Form API, you get full-stack Elm forms that re-use the same validation logic on the client and server.
-And you can build an entire Form submission workflow with realtime validations without touching your `Model` by deriving pending UI state from the in-flight submissions that `elm-pages` manages for you.
+And you can build an entire Form submission workflow with realtime validations without touching your `Model`, including deriving pending UI state from the in-flight submissions that `elm-pages` manages for you.
 Check out this live demo of TodoMVC with database persistence and magic link authentication ([demo](https://elm-pages-todos.netlify.app/)) ([source code](https://github.com/dillonkearns/elm-pages/blob/master/examples/todos/app/Route/Visibility__.elm)).
+- Write an [`elm-pages` Script](/docs/elm-pages-scripts) (an Elm module that exposes a `run` function that executes a `BackendTask`) that reads files, logs, fetches HTTP data, and uses custom `BackendTask`s that run async NodeJS functions.
+Execute it with a single command (`elm-pages run script/src/MyScript.elm`).
+- Scaffold new Route Modules, and customize your template with the full power of `BackendTask`s! `elm-pages` v3 has a much more extensible scaffolding script, powered by `elm-pages` Scripts and [`elm-codegen`](https://github.com/mdgriffith/elm-codegen).
+You can even scaffold new Route Modules with a full-stack Form submission workflow with a single command (`elm-pages run script/src/AddRoute.elm Signup first email subscribe:checkbox`).

+Let's dive into some of the new features that make these workflows possible!

 ## Server-rendered routes (full-stack Elm!)